-4 Centrally Billed Card.
+7 Centrally Billed Account.
 A charge card account in which all charges are billed directly to the federal government and paid directly by the federal government to the issuing bank.
 This card is the sole responsibility of the U.S. Government.

-5 Individually Billed Card.
-A charge card account in which all charges are paid directly by the cardholder/federal employee to the issuing bank; the federal employee is then reimbursed by the government.
+8 Individually Billed Account.
+A charge card account in which all charges are paid directly by the cardholder/federal employee to the issuing bank; the federal employee is then reimbursed by the federal government.
 This card is the sole responsibility of the employee (i.e., the federal government is not responsible if the cardholder fails to pay).

 Other Federal Government Credit Cards.
-Federal employees could, on occasion, be issued a credit card other than one described above for use in conducting official business.
+Federal employees could be issued a credit card other than those described in Exhibit A for use in conducting official business.
 The taxability of the transaction depends upon whether the sale is made to the federal government (i.e., the federal government is directly billed) or to the federal employee.
-(See further explanation in Section A, above.)
-If the sale is not taxable, the retailer should document the tax exemption information on the invoice and obtain a copy of the credit card.
+(See further explanation above in Section A).
+If the sale is not taxable, the retailer should document the tax exemption information on the invoice or transaction receipt.

 - B. American Red Cross Employee.
-The taxability of a transaction involving the American Red Cross depends upon whether the sale is made to the employee or the Red Cross.
+Since the American Red Cross is an instrumentality of the federal government, the taxability of a transaction involving the American Red Cross depends upon whether the sale is made to the employee or to the Red Cross.
 If the sale is not taxable, the Department does not require a tax exempt form, such as the ST-8, "Exemption Certificate (Single Sale Only)," to be provided to the retailer to receive the exemption.
 Retailers should document the tax exemption information on the invoice or transaction receipt. - 1.
 Taxable Sale A Sale between Retailer and American Red Cross Employee.
 If the employee is billed directly and reimbursed by the American Red Cross, the sale is subject to South Carolina sales and use tax. - 2.
 Exempt Sale A Sale between Retailer and American Red Cross.
 A sale to a Red Cross employee conducting official business is exempt from tax if: - a. the Red Cross is billed directly, - b. the employee uses a credit card that is billed directly to the Red Cross, or - c. the employee pays with a Red Cross check. - C. Federal Credit Union Employee.
-The taxability of a transaction involving the federal credit union depends upon whether the sale is made to the employee or the federal credit union.
-If the sale is not taxable, the Department does not require a tax exempt form, such as the ST-8, "Exemption Certificate (Single Sale Only)," to be provided to the retailer.
+Since federal credit unions are instrumentalities of the federal government, the taxability of a transaction involving a federal credit union depends upon whether the sale is made to the employee or to the federal credit union.
+If the sale is not taxable, the Department does not require a tax exempt form, such as the ST-8, "Exemption Certificate (Single Sale Only)," to be provided to the retailer to receive the exemption.
 Retailers should document the tax exemption information on the invoice or transaction receipt. - 1.
 Taxable Sale A Sale between Retailer and Federal Credit Union Employee.
 If the employee is billed directly and reimbursed by the federal credit union, the sale is subject to South Carolina sales and use tax. - 2.
 Exempt Sale A Sale between Retailer and Federal Credit Union.
-A sale to a federal credit union employee conducting official business is exempt from tax if: - a. the credit union is billed directly, - b. the employee uses a credit card that is billed directly to the credit union, or - c. the employee pays with the credit unions check.
+A sale to a federal credit union employee conducting official business is exempt from tax if: - a. the credit union is billed directly, - b. the employee uses a credit card that is billed directly to the credit union, or - c. the employee pays with the credit union's check.